Brexit: a reading list of post-EU Referendum publications by Parliament and the Devolved Assemblies

 This reading list brings together briefings on Brexit by the Parliamentary libraries and the Devolved Assembly research services with reports by Parliamentary and Devolved Assembly committees following the result of the EU Referendum on 23 June 2016.

 This briefing describes the main developments since mid-2013 in long-running disputes over the British Indian Ocean Territory (BIOT).
 In November 2016 the previous UK Government decided not to allow Chagossian resettlement.
 The status of the Marine Protected Area is contested.
-The UK and Mauritius have been holding talks on sovereignty but Mauritius says it intends to seek an advisory opinion on the issue from the International Court of Justice.
+The UK and Mauritius have been holding talks on sovereignty.
+In June 2017, the UN General Assembly voted to ask the International Court of Justice to give an advisory opinion on the issue.
 The US military base on Diego Garcia is set to continue until 2036.
 Meanwhile, there continues to be litigation in the English courts.

 Brexit and Gibraltar